 Welcome to the Fantasy 100 website where we are devoted to bringing you the very best in fantasy fiction.
 Here you will find Top 100 lists and short reviews of the all-time greatest fantasy books, films and TV shows.
 The lists are based on statical surveys of popular polls, award information and critical opinion.

 The Film List A statistical survey that includes data from noted critics and popular polls.
-The qualification rules are similar to those used for the books list and for statistical purposes films in a series are treated in tallies as stand-alones.
-The exception to this rule is Peter Jackson's outstanding Lord of the Rings trilogy.
-(Updated 26 March 2013)
+The qualification rules are similar to those used for the books list and for statistical purposes films in a series are usually treated in tallies as stand-alones.
+Exception to this rule is include film series that generally maintained consistent quality throughout.
+(Updated 26 August 2013)

 Ultimately Serviceable The Ultimate Encyclopedia of Fantasy by David Pringle 2008 (Carlton)